cubosphere/cubosphere-code/README.md

 * GLSL-Shaders
 * Joystick/Gamepad support

-# What have I already done?
+# What have I already done to improve the game?
 * Migrated to CMake
 * Separated data and code repos with auto ZIP
+* Fixed few warnings

 # What will/should be done?
 Check out [TODO list](TODO.md)!